Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/create-a-mobile-property.md

 1. In Launch, click the **Extensions** tab.
    The **Mobile Core** and **Profile** extensions are installed by default.

-   1. Click **Configure** on the **Mobile Core** card**.**
+   a.
+Click **Configure** on the **Mobile Core** card.

       ![](../.gitbook/assets/screen-shot-2018-10-02-at-5.02.05-pm%20%282%29.png)

-      1. Provide your Experience Cloud Org ID.
+   b.
+Provide your Experience Cloud Org ID.

       By default, this value is auto-populated using the currently signed-in Organization ID.
 This is a required identifier for your Experience Cloud Organization and is typically a 24-character, alphanumeric string followed by _@AdobeOrg_.
 If you need help finding it, contact your Adobe CSM or Customer Care.

-      2. \(Optional\) Provide your Experience Cloud ID Server.
+   c. \(Optional\) Provide your Experience Cloud ID Server.

       This is an optional server value that is used to send Visitor ID Service network requests to a custom endpoint.

-      3. Optionally, change the **Session Timeout** value.
+   d.
+Optionally, change the **Session Timeout** value.

      A default value of 300 seconds is already set.
 This timeout value indicates the number of seconds that must pass after a user backgrounds the app before a launch is considered to be a new Lifecycle session.

 2. Click **Save** to confirm your settings for **Mobile Core**.
 3. Click **Catalog** and install the extensions that you need.

 {% hint style="info" %}
 Not sure on what extensions you need?
 Check out the extensions in the **Using Mobile Extensions** section.